derekxkwan/pdklist/README.md

 - pdkl-swap - swap variable sized elements at two indices
 - pdkl-swapf - swap floats at two indices
 - pdkl-symcmp - symbol comparator
+- pdkl-symjoin - join list of symbols together with a symbol
 - pdkl-symsplit - split incoming symbol into components by given char
 - pdkl-wrand - weighted random (needs iemguts for now for canvasargs)
 - pdkl-xrndelt- non-repeating random element from a list